19th Battalion, London Regiment (St Pancras): 3/19th Londons

 The Third-Line battalion was formed on 25 March 1915, when it went into camp in Richmond Park.
 Subordinate to the 2nd London Reserve Group (later Brigade), it trained drafts for the First and Second Line battalions and never left the UK.
 In January 1916 it moved to Winchester.
-On 8 April 1916 it was redesignated 19th (Reserve) Battalion, London Regiment.
-It later moved to Chisledon in November 1917, and then Blackdown in March 1918 when it joined the 1st London Reserve Brigade.
+On 8 April 1916 it was redesignated 19th (Reserve) Battalion, London Regiment, and in September it joined the 2nd London Reserve Brigade.
+It moved to Chisledon in Wiltshire in November 1917, and then Blackdown in March 1918 when it transferred to the 3rd London Reserve Brigade.
 By October 1918 it was at Hunstanton, and it was disbanded on 11 June 1919, when it was probably at Shoreham-by-Sea.

+32nd Londons

+The remaining Home Service men of the TF were separated when the 3rd Line battalions were raised in May 1915, and were formed into Provisional Battalions for home defence.
+The men of the 17th Londons joined with those from the 20th (Blackheath and Woolwich) and 22nd (Queen's) Battalions of the London Regiment to form 106th Provisional Battalion (Territorial Force) at Frinton-on-Sea in Essex.
+It joined 7th Provisional Brigade in the defences of East Anglia.

+The Military Service Act 1916 swept away the Home/Foreign service distinction, and all TF soldiers became liable for overseas service, if medically fit.
+The Provisional Brigades thus became anomalous, and their units became numbered battalions of their parent units.
+On 1 January 1917 106th Provisional Bn amalgamated with 108th Provisional Bn (the former home service men of the 23rd and 24th (Queen's) Bns, London Regiment) to become 32nd (County of London) Battalion, London Regiment, in 226th Mixed Bde, attached to 71st Division from 13 April 1917.
+By May 1917 the battalion was at Walton-on-the-Naze in Essex.
+Part of the role of the former provisional units was physical conditioning to render men fit for drafting overseas, and as men were drafted the 32nd Londons was run down, and it was disbanded on 13 April 1918.